 There is no right to VT your car if you are leasing it.

-If you have borrowed the money from your bank, you may have a simple loan, not linked to your car.
-Here you own the car already and this article is not relevant for you.
-If you can’t afford the loan repayments, the bank cannot repossess it.
+If you have borrowed the money from your bank, you usually have a simple loan, not linked to your car.
+Here you own the car already and if you can’t afford the loan repayments, the bank cannot repossess it.

-Three reasons why you may want to hand back your car
+Three reasons you may want to hand back your car

-- You can’t afford the repayments.
-It’s best to get advice on your debt options before you do this.
-Talk to National Debtline on 0808 808 4000 – they can help you look at your alternatives.
+- You can’t afford the repayments. it’s good to get advice on your debt options before you do this.
+Read Can you afford your car finance? and talk to National Debtline on 0808 808 4000.
+They can help you look at your alternatives.

-- There may be a lot of negative equity in the car.
-This can often occur when the finance interest rate is very high.
+You can VT the car and also make an affordability complaint, see below. - There may be negative equity in the car.
+This can occur when the finance interest rate is very high.
+Or if the expected second-hand value of the car has fallen more than expected.
 Sometimes the remaining payments you should make are more than the car is worth!

 - The car may no longer be suitable so you want a different one.
 I’ve looked at this situation in Can I get another car after VT or is part exchange better?